The Wild Wild West: Leads

 Conrad performed nearly all of his own stunts in the series.
 "For the first few episodes we tried stuntmen," Conrad explained, "but the setup time slowed production down, so I volunteered.
 Things started moving quicker when I took the jumps and the spills.
 We started meeting the budget."
 Early on, he was doubled by Louie Elias or Chuck O'Brien.

 On January 24, 1968, however, during filming of "The Night of the Fugitives" near the end of the third season, Conrad fell from a chandelier onto the stage floor and suffered a concussion.
 "A little gymnastics — chandelier work," he later explained.
 "I didn't chalk up properly and I went 15 feet to the concrete and fractured my skull.
 I was in intensive care for 72 hours, with a six-inch lineal fracture of the skull and a high temporal concussion."
 As a result, production of the series ended two weeks early.
 Conrad spent weeks in the hospital and had a long convalescence slowed by constant dizziness.
-The episode was eventually completed and aired early during the fourth season, with footage of the fall left in.
+The episode was eventually completed and aired early in the fourth season, with footage of the fall left in.
 Conrad later told Percy Shain of the Boston Globe, "I have the whole scene on film.
 It's a constant reminder to be careful.
 It also bolstered my determination to make this my last year with the series.
 Four seasons are enough of this sort of thing."
 Thereafter, Conrad was doubled for the dangerous stunts, but still participated in fight scenes.

 Prior to The Wild Wild West, Ross Martin co-starred in the CBS series Mr. Lucky from 1959 to 1960, portraying Mr. Lucky's sidekick, Andamo.
-The series was created by Blake Edwards, who also cast Martin in his films Experiment in Terror (1962) and The Great Race (1964).
+The series was created by Blake Edwards, who also cast Martin as villains in his films Experiment in Terror (1962) and The Great Race (1965).